top of page

 In our home, death was not taboo, nor were we shielded from it.
 My father presided over many funerals and sat vigil for the dying.
 When I was a child, I remember accompanying my father to a funeral for an infant.
 I still recall the swollen, misshapen head of the small child resting in his coffin.
 He looked as if he had been molded by an amateur attempting to sculpt a child out of clay.
 It wasn’t quite right.
 There was nothing adorable about the baby in the coffin.
 No innocence.
 He looked monstrous.
 His face was swollen and discolored, his eyes were sewn shut.
 His body had begun to decompose and I could smell the rot.
 I was a child staring at a child who wore the face of death.
 I felt fear.
 I could not pretend it away.
 My father did not coddle nor comfort me, as his intention was not to comfort, but to instruct.

-I respected our tradition, and was curious to learn more about others.
+I respected our Christian tradition, and was curious to learn more about others.
 Like Nachiketa, the boy in the Upanishads who visited Yama, the Lord of Death, I, too, wanted to know, in life, the secrets Death had to teach.
 Although I could not learn directly from the Lord of Death as Nachiketa had in the allegory, I could explore what others had to say about death and life after death.

 In the Tibetan tradition, death is a bardo, a transitional stage or intermediate state between death and rebirth.
 As in many religions, our thoughts, words, and deeds in life determine the fate of our souls after death.
 Dying can be a period of intense spiritual progress and is viewed as an opportunity for liberation.
 Whilst conscious, we may seek forgiveness and forgive, relaxing into acceptance, letting go of attachments, extending love to others, expressing gratitude for lessons learned and for this precious gift of life.
-As consciousness begins to unravel, we enter the stage of dissolution.
-The vital force wanes as death draws nearer.
-In many traditions, clerics begin administering last rites at this stage.
-In the Tibetan Book of the Dead, the following instructions are given as the breath is about to cease:

 The time has now come for you to seek the Path.
 Your breathing is about to cease.
 You will be set face to face before with the Clear Light.
 You are about to experience it in its Reality, wherein all things are like the void and cloudless sky.
 At this moment, know thyself; and abide in that state.

 According to the Book of the Dead, when the breath has ceased, the vital-force sinks into the nerve-centre of Wisdom and the Knower experiences the Clear Light.
-As the vital-force continues its journey through the right and left nerves, the Intermediate State
+As the vital-force continues its journey through the right and left nerves, the Intermediate State momentarily dawns.
+When all the symptoms of death are about to be completed, the following instructions are whispered in the ear:

 O nobly-born, do not let your mind be distracted.
 This is the moment of death.
 Take advantage of this moment.
 Resolve, for the good of all sentient beings, to keep your effort focused on love and compassion towards them.